esHome33/ExtPlaneInterface/readme.md

    // Release a button
    iface.sendMessage(new ButtonCommand(ButtonCommand.ButtonAction.RELEASE, buttonId));
    ```
-   - `org.cutre.soft.epi.command.DataRefCommand`: allows sending a DataRef message to the plug-in:
+   - `org.cutre.soft.epi.command.DataRefCommand`: allows sending a DataRef message to the plug-in,

    ```java
    // Subscribe to a dataRef